 By Miriam Raftery

-January 28, 2018 (San Diego’s East County) – With a red flag warning in effect due to high fire danger and gusty Santa Ana Winds forecast through Monday, San Diego Gas & Electric Company (SDG&E) has once again shut off power to many rural and mountain communities.
-An outage map curiously labels these as “unplanned outages” even though clicking on communities show in the SDG&E outages page map reveals a message stating that in most of the current outages, “We’ve shut off the power for safety.”
+January 28, 2018 (San Diego’s East County) – With a red flag warning in effect due to high fire danger and gusty Santa Ana winds forecast through Monday, San Diego Gas & Electric Company (SDG&E) has once again shut off power to many rural and mountain communities.
+An outage map curiously labels these as “unplanned outages” even though clicking on communities shown in the SDG&E outages map reveals a message stating that in most of the current outages, “We’ve shut off the power for safety.”

-Power went off last night during Saturday evening hours and is not slated for restoration until mid-to-late afternoon on Monday.
+Power went off last night (Saturday evening) and is not slated for restoration until mid-to-late afternoon on Monday.

 The power is presently out in many areas including the East County communitise Boulevard, Live Oak Springs, Descanso, Pine Valley, Alpine, Pine Hills, Santa Ysabel and surrounding communities, affecting thousands of customers.
 Portions of North County including Valley Center and the Pauma area are also without power.

 Many of these areas have had frequent intentional outages since a California Public Utilities Commission ruling late last year prohibited SDG&E from charging ratepayers for wildfires that the state found its lines and equipment caused in 2007.
 Those outages caused food spoilage that SDG&E has refused to pay for.
 Residents also suffered hardships due to inability to pump electric wells needed to supply water for livestock, households, irrigation and firefighting, among other risks created by prolonged outages.

 In Descanso, which had experienced 11 such outages as of mid to late December, the latest outage has sparked angry comments on the Descanso Neighbors forum on Facebook, which some residents can still access via mobile devices.